Style Guide

 Typeography

-Currently the site uses the Roboto font but the ultimate goal is to move to primarily system fonts.
+The site uses native OS system fonts.
 Headings each have their own size.
 To allow for flexibility while retaining semantic accuracy, there should be a class to override heading styles.

 Heading Level 1